 4.4 Marketable securities.
 ASOR may accept gifts of publicly-traded securities, including, inter alia, stocks, bonds, mutual funds, and other marketable investments.
 Publicly-traded securities may be transferred to an account maintained by ASOR at one or more brokerage firms or delivered physically with the transferor’s signature or stock power attached.
 As determined in ASOR’s sole discretion, marketable securities received as a gift may be sold following receipt or held as an investment.
 That said, it is ASOR’s normal practice to sell all gifts of publically traded securities as soon as reasonably practical.

 4.5 Closely-held securities.
 ASOR may accept gifts of non-publicly traded, closely-held securities and equity positions, including debt and equity positions in closely-held non-publicly traded companies and interests in partnerships, LLPs, and LLCs.
-Other forms of equity ownership also may be deemed to be closely-held securities and considered.
+Other forms of equity ownership also may be deemed to be closely-held securities and considered for acceptance.

 4.6 Restricted stock.
 ASOR may accept gifts of restricted stock.
 The donor must pay all of the expenses to lift the restriction and any other expenses associated with the administration of the gift.